-Campus Police and Security is located on the lower level of Tex Turner Arena.
+The Campus Police and Security Office is located on the upper concourse of Tex Turner Arena.
+Dispatch (and parking services office) are located on the lower level of Tex Turner Arena.
 All students, faculty, staff, and visitors are encouraged to report criminal activity and any other safety concerns.
 There are three options for reporting tips to LMU Campus Police & Security: